matthew-brett/msc_imaging/assessment_b_faq.md

 https://github.com/matthew-brett/msc_imaging/blob/master/ds009_participants.tsv

+The .tsv file is just a text file - if you don't want to open it as I do (see the notebooks I've pointed to below) - then you can open it in Excel.

 ## Why do I get an error when doing non-linear registration

 Some of you have found that you get an error when you try to do non-linear